lextoumbourou/notes/moocs/coursera/ml-regression/README.md

 * Interpreting coefficients of fitted function
   * Co-efficient's should be considered in the context of the entire model.
     * Eg: Number of bedrooms might have a negative coefficient if the square feet of the house is low.
+  * If in a situation where you can't "fix" an input (eg if all features are a power of one input), then you can't interpret the coefficient.

 * Matrices and vectors review
   * Matrix arithmetic: